 And, as always with American Sentinel, the core course work has been designed to build skills that can be applied immediately in the workplace.
 Plus, in our DNP Capstone projects, students design their own projects and custom tailor them to personal and professional goals.
 A faculty mentor guides each student through the research required for these projects.

-For more information or to register for American Sentinel University’s Doctor of Nursing Practice Educational Leadership program, visit http://www.americansentinel.edu/health-care/dnp-educational-leadership.
+For more information or to register for American Sentinel University’s Doctor of Nursing Practice Educational Leadership program visit https://www.americansentinel.edu/degrees-programs/nursing/online-doctoral-degree-programs/dnp-educational-leadership/.

 American Sentinel University is an innovative, accredited provider of online nursing degrees, including a doctorate of nursing practice in executive leadership, RN to BSN program and RN to MSN programs that prepare nurses for a specialty in areas like infection control and case management.